lennihein/cpu-emulator/doc/outline.md

         #### mitigations

+            it is known which mitigations exist, here is what we have in our emulator:

             what is possible in our program as is
                 planned:    cache flush: microcode -> config file mfence im assembler (normally in compiler)
-                            aslr directly in program -> config
-                            flush IQ ->
+                            aslr directly in program -> config (es gibt ja auch mitigations, die keine echte mitigation sind; nice to have -> könnte demonstrieren dass es nicht der Fall ist; war eh schon einige Jahre vor Meltdown vorhanden/ in Gebrauch; KSLR brachen kann man auch als Angriff verkaufen) flush IQ -> passiert eh schon
                             disable speculation und out of order (nice to have)-> config

-            how effective are these
-                in real life
+            is our meltdown/ spectre variant still possible? ggf. how does this affect the performance? vorsichtig sein, dass man dann auch die richtige Frage für die Antwort stellt in real life (already in background)
                 in our program

             what would be the necessary steps/ changes to the program for further mitigations